fdev/phpmyadmin-cli/README.md

 ```
 Usage: phpmyadmin-cli [OPTIONS] database
   -e, --execute=name  Execute command and quit.
+  -E, --export=table  Export specified tables, can be used multiple times.
+  -A, --export-all    Export all tables.
   -h, --help          Display this help and exit.
   -l, --location=url  Location of phpMyAdmin (http://localhost/phpmyadmin/).
   -p                  Prompt for password to use.